 The founding of Kabuki and Onnagata

 Okuni’s actresses performed both male and female roles.
-However as other troupes emulated her shows they employed male actors to assume female roles.
+However, as other troupes emulated her shows, they employed male actors to assume female roles.
 Such actors came to be known as onnagata and were key players in kabuki theatre.
-To me, they highlight a view in traditional Japanese society where gender is separable from biological sex, perceiving femininity as an action that can be performed.”
+They highlight a view in traditional Japanese society where gender is separable from biological sex, perceiving femininity as an action that can be performed.

 Matthew Scott (Beyond the Binary community curator)

 - Brandon, J.R. and Malm, W.P., 1978.
 Studies in Kabuki: Its Acting, Music and Historical Context.
 Honolulu: The University Press of Hawaii.

 - Buruma, I., 2017.
 The ‘Indescribable Fragrance’ of Youths.
 The New York Review of Books, [online] 11 May.

 Available at: https://www.nybooks.com/articles/2017/05/11/japanese-edo-indescribable-f...